BlaineDev/431-classes-2022/class01/README.md

 2. Read through the [Course Syllabus](https://thomaselove.github.io/431-syllabus-2022/).
 3. Obtain David Spiegelhalter's *The Art of Statistics: How to Learn from Data* (~$20), and read the Introduction.
     - Our [Calendar](https://thomaselove.github.io/431/calendar.html) provides reading lists on weekends, anticipating that you'll complete the suggested reading before the next class.
-4. Complete the [Welcome to 431 survey](https://bit.ly/431-2022-welcome-survey).
+4. Complete the [Welcome to 431 survey](https://bit.ly/431-2022-welcome-survey), if you haven't yet.
 Thanks if you've already done this.
 5. Get started [installing the software](https://thomaselove.github.io/431-2022/software.html) you'll need.
 6. Sign up for the (free) [Campuswire discussion forum](https://thomaselove.github.io/431-2022/campuswire.html).
 7. Take a look at the [Course Notes](https://thomaselove.github.io/431-notes/).
 Part A is now a complete version.